ghorbanimahdi73/ghorbanimahdi73.github.io/_pages/about.md

   - /about.html
 ---

-I am a computational biophysicist working as a PhD student at the University of Maryland with Prof. Klauda [Klauda lab](https://terpconnect.umd.edu/~jbklauda/) and as a PreDoctral Fellow at the National Institute of Health, NIH, with Prof. Brooks [Brooks lab](https://www.lobos.nih.gov/cbs/).
+I am a computational biophysicist working as a PhD student at the University of Maryland with Prof. Klauda ([Klauda lab](https://terpconnect.umd.edu/~jbklauda/)) and as a PreDoctral Fellow at the National Institute of Health, NIH, with Prof. Brooks ([Brooks lab](https://www.lobos.nih.gov/cbs/)).